-Your surgery will be done through one cut (incision) in your abdomen.
+Your surgery will be done through one cut (incision) in your belly.
 This is called open surgery.
 The incision may be several inches long.
 Your surgeon can tell you about the incision you will have.

 The problem part of the colon is resected (removed).
 Sometimes the two ends of the colon are joined.
 This is called an anastomosis.

 Once surgery is done, you’ll be taken to a recovery room.

 The idea of having part of your colon removed may sound scary.
 But part or all of the colon can be resected (removed) without causing serious problems.
-After the section of bowel is removed, the two ends are then reconnected (anastomosis).
+After the section of bowel is removed, the two ends may be reconnected (anastomosis).
 Below are some of the surgeries that can be performed on the colon.
 The type of surgery depends on the location of the colon problem.

 Part or all of the right side (ascending) colon is removed.
 The remaining colon is then reconnected to the small intestine.

 Part or all of the left side (descending) colon is removed.
 The remaining colon is then reconnected to the rectum.

 Part or all of the sigmoid colon is removed.
 The descending colon is then reconnected to the rectum.